Not ready to return to work? Shop these top Cyber Monday deals instead

 - This Instant Pot Pro lets you quickly and easily cook a range of foods with various programs to make your life easier.

-- Find new ways of preparing meals with this Breville Sous Vides Precision Cooker.
+- Find new ways of preparing meals with this Breville Sous Vide Precision Cooker.

 - There’s no need to wait for perfect BBQ weather, thanks to this Hamilton Beach Indoor Grill.